HL7/case-reporting/source/pages/_includes/eicr-composition-intro.md

 active: StructureDefinition-eicr-composition-intro
 ---

-The Electronic Case Reporting Composition profile establishes the core elements, extensions, vocabularies and value sets for representing an electronic initial case report (eICR).
-It describes the content requirements for the initial Case Report including:
+This Composition profile represents an electronic initial case report (eICR).
+It describes the content requirements for the eICR including:

-- Patient demographics
+* patient demographics
-- Patient pregnancy status
+* patient pregnancy status
-- Patient occupation and travel history
+* patient occupation and travel history
-- Provider and Facility information
+* provider and facility information
-- Laboratory orders tests and results
+* laboratory orders, tests, and results
-- Signs and Symptoms and Diagnosis
+* signs, symptoms, and diagnoses
-- Medication and Immunization History
+* medication and immunization information
-- Flags for the existence of reportable condition trigger codes in diagnoses and ordered/resulted laboratory tests.
+* flags for the existence of reportable condition trigger codes in diagnoses, ordered/resulted laboratory tests, medications, and immunizations